imp1sh/logzab/README.md

 # logzab
-Zabbix log analyser for debian bases operating systems.
-It just finds string occurences in logfiles and count them based upon specific criteria.
+Zabbix log analyser for Unix compatible operating systems.
+It just finds string occurences in logfiles and counts them based upon specific criteria.
+Those occurences are being used for convenience by getting nice graphs.

 ## OS
-Debian / Ubuntu.
-Might work on other compatible GNU/Linux OSes but only tested on Debian 8 and Ubuntu 14.04.
+Tested on Debian / Ubuntu.
+Might work on other compatible GNU/Linux OSes.

 ## What it does
 This script collection analyses logfiles to gather statistical data from the specific services or applications, like: